 Although it’s not a me, it did look like a lot of fun.

 If you fancy trying it for yourself, you can contact Wye Valley canoes here.

 Hay-on-Wye is home to some of the most beautiful walking trails.

-This area is where the Wye Valley Walk and Offa’s Dyke Trail part ways, so you’ll have lots of choice on where you want to head.
+This area is where the Wye Valley Walk and Offa’s Dyke Trail part ways, so you’ll have lots of choices on where you want to head.

 There are also routes to the Black Mountains in the Brecon Beacons, Cusop Hill or you can circle back to the Hay Bailey!

 Just make sure to bring a good pair of walking shoes as it may get a little mucky.